Upcoming events

 Schedule of Virtual Sessions:

-The Academy will meet live and online for eight sessions, on Thursdays approximately every other week which includes an intro and wrap up session for Spring 2026
+The Academy will meet live and online for eight sessions, on Thursdays approximately every other week which includes an intro and wrap up session for Fall 2026

 We meet in the Eastern Time Zone.